 For example, if someone gives us a value that we cannot use as one of our

-Eventually, we'll get to some standard error codes in errno.h
+Eventually, we'll get to some standard error codes in errno.h, but don't worry

 about it for now.